scp756-221/course-site/docs/a6/page.md

 designs.
 The steps in this assignment ask you to compare the degree of speedup for several net configurations.

+### Submission Document

+This assignment differs from prior assignment in that you will be collecting many data points.
+To assist in organizing this, use this [submission template](https://docs.google.com/document/d/1ThMnCbFrnjF5SVCCEGRPBgsK4wlFTzThbfN7NjlwxgQ/edit?usp=sharing).
+Make a copy of this and fill it in as you work through the assignment.
+This assignment refers to your copy of this template as the _submission document_.

 ### Controlling costs

 In this assignment, you will use some of the more expensive EC2 instances, costing US$&nbsp;0.526&nbsp;/&nbsp;hr and more.
 You can minimize your expenses by planning the assignment.
 Review the whole assignment completely before executing any commands, so that you know the assignment's structure and steps before you start.

 ## Manage EC2 instances using the command line

-You will manage your EC2 instances using a set of command-line tools, predefined in the `profiles` subdirectory and described in `profiles/README-aws.md`.
+You will manage your EC2 instances using the  set of command-line tools introduced previously in Assignment 4.
+A copy is also included in the `profiles` subdirectory and described in `profiles/README-aws.md`.
 These tools simplify working with EC2 instances, avoiding the busywork required by the EC2 Web console.

-The commands require a small amount of one-time setup, modifying file `profiles/ec2.mak` to define the following variables:
+If you haven't previously configured these, do so now.
+The copy included require a small amount of one-time setup inside `profiles/ec2.mak` to define the following variables:

   * `SGI_WFH`
   * `KEY`